10 CSR 10-6.261 - Control of Sulfur Dioxide Emissions

 8,650 pounds SO2/hr

-1 -hour test repeated 3 times
+1-hour test repeated 3 times

-*Applies to indirect heating units only.
+a Applies to indirect heating units only and applies to such units individually.

 (B) Owners or operators of indirect heating sources with a total capacity, excluding exempt units, greater than three hundred fifty thousand British thermal units (350,000 Btus) per hour actual heat input must limit their SO2 emissions as follows: